-A high-achieving former Tuckwell Scholarship, now CASS alumnus, has begun a research position at Stanford University.
+A high-achieving former Tuckwell Scholarship recipient, now CASS alumnus, has begun a research position at Stanford University.

 Matthew Jacob (B PPE Hons, ’17) will spend at least six months as a Pre-Doctoral Research Fellow at the Stanford Institute of Economic Policy Research.

 “I will be working under Assistant Professor of Law, Colleen Honigsberg, looking at the economic impact of financial regulation,” Matthew says.

 The former CASS Student Ambassador says he received the position after applying online, and the timing coincided with his December 2017 graduation with honours in economics.